JennyM0715/Tamagotchi_Pokemon_Edition/README.md

     - Add a new behavior that correlates with the new button you added.
 You can add it below the happiness text in the html.
     - Add a notification after each button press with a comment from your pet

-# Code Editors:
+# Code Editors
     - Visual Studio Code with Live Server Extension (to see output as you code)
     - Notepad++
     - glitch (as another alternative)
         = https://glitch.com/

-# Other information:
+# Other information
     - used Ubuntu terminal
         ="Windows Subsystem for Linux" must be turn on (under Windows Features)